 Search engines provide a very specific purpose to their users.
 Everyone is looking for the fastest way to receive their query results without distractions.
 Difficulties may arise if you offer a bit too much functionality where your visitor’s feel overwhelmed.
 Check out my example screencap above from the newer engine DuckDuckGo.

 Their homepage design is a perfect example of how to keep out of your user’s way!
 Give them the tools and links they need to perform searches with the least amount of intrusion.
-The best part about DuckDuckGo is their online reference guide.
+The best part about DuckDuckGo is their.
 It walks you through example queries for their additional features such as calculations, unit conversion, and site-specific searches.

 Quick Reference Guides